SomeWeekendReading/someweekendreading.github.io/quotes.md

 "There are only two mistakes one can make along the road to truth; not going all the way, and not starting. &mdash; [Buddha](https://en.wikipedia.org/wiki/Gautama_Buddha)

-"Truth is just truth &ndash; You can't have opinions about the truth."
+"Truth is just truth &ndash; you can't have opinions about the truth."
 &mdash; [Peter Schickele](https://en.wikipedia.org/wiki/Peter_Schickele), from [P.D.Q.
 Bach](https://en.wikipedia.org/wiki/P._D._Q._Bach)'s oratorio "The Seasonings"